San Antonio Underride Accidents Lawyer

 Truck accidents are scary.
 There are some accidents that are almost always deadly.
 One dangerous type of truck accident is an underride crash.
 Underride accidents occur when a small car or motorcycle slides underneath a tall truck – often killing the occupants of the smaller vehicle.
 Usually, the small car slides under the rear of the truck though, sometimes, the small car can slide under the side of a truck.

 The manufacturers of trucks are well aware of these dangers.
 So is the government.
 That’s why there are federal regulations and truck industry standards that determine which trucks must have rear guards and the specific requirements for designing those guards and placing them on the truck.
-At the Law Offices of Pat Maloney in San Antonio, we hold truck manufacturers and trucking companies liable when their negligence leads to an underride accident.
+At Pat Maloney: Accident & Injury Attorney in San Antonio, we hold truck manufacturers and trucking companies liable when their negligence leads to an underride accident.
 We’re here to help.
 Call us today.

 What are the different kinds of underride truck accidents?